(Amazon UK link) |

 Erica and Beth have secrets of their own; Beth has suffered from depression, and clearly has something in her past that she wants to forget.
 Erica, by contrast, wants to remember.
 She’s also intrigued by the more distance past, when she finds some old letters, and a photograph of Caroline as a young woman, and an unknown baby…

-In places the writing was perhaps a bit long-winded; I wanted the middle section to hurry by a bit more, as not much happened.
+In places the writing is perhaps a bit long-winded.
+I wanted the middle section to hurry by a bit more, as not much happens.
 But by the final third of the book I was gripped, guessing things I was evidently supposed to guess, not expecting things that were, nevertheless, believable in context.

-The characterisation wasn’t particularly deep.
+The characterisation isn’t particularly deep.
 I didn’t feel any real emotional connection to anyone, and thought some of Caroline’s actions in her part of the story were a bit unlikely, as was her gradual descent into coldness and unpleasantness.
-One or two parts of the story were a bit frustrating, too; I’d like to have seen some more positive resolutions to a couple of the threads.
+One or two parts of the story are a bit frustrating, too; I’d like to have seen some more positive resolutions to a couple of the threads.

 Nonetheless, it’s a thought-provoking story that paints a fascinating picture of life on the prairies, contrasted strongly both with debutante life in the city, and modern-day country living.
 Changing attitudes to minority groups were also shown, almost in passing, in a way that feels real.